 Welcome To Monkey World!

-In the second room of Level 3-1, several sprites can be found under the ground and in an empty screen.
-These include Grinders, a Piranha Plant, and a Watermelon, which is placed next to one of the Grinders.
-Note that the Grinders carrying Watermelons in the final game are separate sprites, so this placement is unusual.
+In the second room of World 3-1, several sprites can be found under the ground and in an empty screen.
+These include Grinders, a Piranha Plant, and a watermelon, which is placed next to one of the Grinders.
+Note that the Grinders carrying watermelons in the final game are separate sprites, so this placement is unusual.

 Prince Froggy's Fort